• Skip to primary navigation

 Strength Training Helps Preserve Muscle Mass

-Muscle mass decreases approximately 3–8% per decade after the age of 30 and this rate of decline is even higher after the age of 60.
+Muscle mass decreases approximately 3–5% per decade after the age of 30 and this rate of decline is even higher after the age of 60.
 This leads to a loss of strength, which increases vulnerability to injury due to bone density changes and stability issues.
-When we lose muscle it is also accompanied by a progressive increase in fast mass.
+When we lose muscle it is also accompanied by a progressive increase in fat mass.
 Essentially we change our body composition, which isn’t desirable!
 The look most people women desire is a body that has more muscle mass on it…not less.
 Strength training helps stimulate muscle fibers and signals our brain to hold on to that muscle tissue.
 By the way – lifting weights does not make you “manly” or “bulky”.
 It makes you strong, toned and resilient.

 Strength Training Strengthens Bones and Helps Prevent Osteoporosis